MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

             You just have to set a single attribute.

-            You can easily apply modification on a single instance (ex: a transform3D)
+            You can easily apply modification on a single instance.
+            *(ex: a Transform3D)*

 *Would love to know in what case this one can be more pertinent than the other methods.*